 1990 12:33:51 GMT

-NASA STS 31 astronauts released the Hubble Space Telescope into Earth orbit.
+NASA STS 31 astronauts deployed the Hubble Space Telescope into Earth orbit from the space shuttle Discovery.

 The STS 31 launch was originally scheduled for 18 April 1990, then moved up to 12 April, then to 10 April, following the Flight Readiness Review (FRR).
 This was the first time a date set at the FRR was earlier than that shown on previous planning schedules.
 However, the launch on 10 April was scrubbed at T-4 minutes due to a faulty valve in Auxiliary Power Unit (APU) number one.
 The APU was replaced, and the payload batteries recharged.
 The countdown on 24 April 1990 was briefly halted at T-31 seconds when the computer software failed to shut down a fuel valve line on the ground support equipment.
 Engineers ordered valve to shut manually, and the countdown continued.

-STS 31 ended 29 April 1990 when Discovery landed on Runway 22, Edwards Air Force Base, California.
+STS 31 ended 29 April 1990 when Discovery landed on revolution 80 on Runway 22, Edwards Air Force Base, California, with the first use of the new carbon brakes at landing.
 Rollout distance: 8,889 feet.
 Rollout time: 61 seconds.
+Launch weight: 249,109 pounds.
+Landing weight: 189,118 pounds.
+Orbit altitude: 330 nautical miles.
+Orbit inclination: 28.45 degrees.
 Mission duration: five days, one hour, 16 minutes, six seconds.
-Landed revolution 80, with the first use of the new carbon brakes at landing.
+Miles traveled: 2.1 million.
 The orbiter was returned to the Kennedy Space Center on 7 May 1990.

 The flight crew for STS 31 was: Loren J. Shriver, Commander; Charles F. Bolden, Jr., Pilot; Steven A. Hawley, Mission Specialist 1; Bruce McCandless II, Mission Specialist 2; Kathryn D. Sullivan, Mission Specialist 3.